facioquo/stock-indicators-python/docs/pages/guide.md

 ]
 ```

-You can also use experiment with `numpy.vectorize()`, but we don't like it much.
+You can also experiment with `numpy.vectorize()`, but we don't like it much.
 Its small performance gains aren't worth the added code complexity in this use case.

 For a quickstart that includes converting quotes from **Pandas DataFrame**, see our online _ReplIt_ code example for the [Williams Fractal indicator](https://replit.com/@daveskender/Stock-Indicators-for-Python-Williams-Fractal).